corda/corda-docs-portal/content/en/platform/corda/4.14/enterprise/notary/solana-notary.md

   holders, locks them in a pool, and the Solana notary atomically mints the equivalent SPL tokens on Solana.
   Redemption works in reverse — the Solana token holder transfers tokens to a designated redemption account, and the Bridge Authority atomically burns them and releases the corresponding Corda tokens.
-  Bridge Authority runs ``Bridge Authority`` [cordapp](TBD).

-* **[Bank Of Corda](TBD)** (Corda Enterprise samples): Demonstrates how to enhance an existing CorDapp with bridging capabilities.
-Unlike the previous Bridge Authority example, each node connects directly to a Solana notary and has modified workflows and contracts to attach minting and burning instructions to Solana transactions.

 ## Limitations